-The Coin Harvey House was completed in 1874, and originally had a spiral wrought iron staircase in the front of the house leading up to the porch, and a wrought iron balcony along the left side of the home as well.
-The first floor of the original structure was three feet below ground level and housed the kitchen, dining room, and a library.
-The second floor had a hallway with floor to ceiling windows, and a parlor and bedroom.
-The house was sold to Frank B. Enslow who added two bedrooms on the second floor, rid the house of the wrought iron staircase and replaced it with wooden steps leading to the front porch.
-In 1969, the house was owned by E. J. Kaiser, and the house had been converted into a five unit apartment building.
+The Coin Harvey House was completed in 1874, and originally had a spiral wrought iron staircase in the front of the house leading up to the porch, and a wrought-iron balcony along the left side of the home as well.
+The first floor of the original structure was three feet below ground level and housed the kitchen, dining room, and library.
+The second floor had a hallway with floor-to-ceiling windows, and a parlor and bedroom.
+The house was sold to Frank B. Enslow who added two bedrooms on the second floor, rid the house of the wrought iron staircase, and replaced it with wooden steps leading to the front porch.
+In 1969, the house was owned by E. J. Kaiser, and the house had been converted into a five-unit apartment building.

-Harvey began to have a very negative outlook on the world during the later years of his life, and made plans for a 130 foot tall “pyramid,” that would hold his warning for future generations.
-Unfortunately, the pyramid was never finished, however an amphitheater was completed that was going to serve as the pyramid’s foyer.
+Harvey began to have a very negative outlook on the world during the later years of his life and made plans for a 130-foot tall “pyramid,” that would hold his warning for future generations.
+Unfortunately, the pyramid was never finished, however, an amphitheater was completed that was going to serve as the pyramid’s foyer.
 The Liberty Party was founded by Harvey in 1931 when he ran for president of the United States under the platform of economic reform, government ownership of utilities and industry, limits on land holdings and personal wealth, and, of course, free silver.
-Harvey lost the election, but came in 6th place.
+Harvey came in 6th place in that election.
 On February 11, 1936, Harvey passed away and was buried in what is now Beaver Lake, Arkansas.

 In 2013, the Coin Harvey House received a grant from the State Historic Preservation Office worth $19,960.
-The grant has been matched by locals and other historic preservation societies.
-After restoration, there is hope that the house will be a piece of a historical block, along with the Enslow House, and have success of like that of Heritage Station.
+That grant was matched by locals and other historic preservation societies, and the home has been restored thanks to the steady efforts of local citizens over the past decade.

 Jean McClelland, "Renovations continue at Coin Harvey house," Herald-Dispatch, April 26, 2015 (accessed 9/25/16)/ http://www.herald-dispatch.com/features_entertainment/renovations-continue-at-coin-harvey-house/arti...